jironghuang/Crawling-yahoo-prices/README.md

 But I doubt that the for loop is the bottleneck.
 Hence, I didn't seek to optimise it.

+Steps to view downloaded data in yahoo spreadsheet
+- Replace working directory in .xlsm file
+- Download R
+- Install 'library' packages if you haven't
+- Replace working directories in R to your wokring directory.
+- Run update.R to download data from yahoo and copying it to the .xlsm spreadsheet.

+Do contact me @ jironghuang88@gmail.com if you've any issues.

 PS: I suspect google finance might have a more efficient solution.
 Will try to explore that when I've time.